codedragon/code_reviews/slides.md

-# Good time to think about good spots for mocks, as this is for free in this process (too much digression?)

-# Places data change are good places to test (too much digression?)
+# Places data change are good places to test